 making the data open will help people come up with them.

-We’re also working to release OldTO as an open-source tool, so local urban-tech
+We’ve also released OldTO as an open-source tool, so local urban-tech enthusiasts or civic

-enthusiasts or civic hackers can build on it or help us improve it.
-The source code for
+hackers can build on it or help us improve it.
+The

 What data does this tool collect?